jonboland/GoodNature/README.md

 At the top is a hero image and registration link.

-Beneath the hero image there is a set cards of representing the different conservation projects:
+Beneath the hero image there is a set of cards of representing the different conservation projects:

 ![Good Nature logo](GoodNature/wwwroot/images/projects.png)